moss-l/bhs-js-testing/NOTES.md

 numbers[i] ⟹ 30
 ```

-That also includes in expressions that we then turn around and assign
+We can use a variable to refer to it's current value in an expression
-back to the same variable:
+on the right side of a `=` that assigns the value to the same variable:

 ```
 x = 10